singular-labs/skan/README.md

 | 5 | 4 | 3 | 2 | 1 | 0 |
 | --- | --- | --- | --- | --- | --- |

-`_Table 2: Conversion value bitmap`
+`Table 2: Conversion value bitmap`

 List of supported models:

-1. Revenue model
+### Revenue model

-	- Bits [0:3] : 4 bits to encode different buckets of IAP/Ad Revenue (See Appendix A for explicit variant of this model)
-	- Bits [4:5] : 2 bits to encode the count of days since the install, supporting 0-3 days
+Bits [0:3] : 4 bits to encode different buckets of IAP/Ad Revenue (See Appendix A for explicit variant of this model) Bits [4:5] : 2 bits to encode the count of days since the install, supporting 0-3 days

-2. Retention model
+### Retention model
-	- Bits [0:5] 6 bits to encode the count of days since the install
-	- Retention is only recorded only as long as the user opens the app every day.
+Bits [0:5] 6 bits to encode the count of days since the install Retention is only recorded only as long as the user opens the app every day.

-3. Simple Event-based model
+### Simple Event-based model

-	- Bits [0:2] 3 bits that can represent different events, including the initial install event.
+Bits [0:2] 3 bits that can represent different events, including the initial install event.
 For example:
 `001` = install
 `010` = sign up
 `100` = first purchase
 `011` = third purchase

-	- Bits [3:5] 3 bits that can represent days since install, supporting 0-7 days
+Bits [3:5] 3 bits that can represent days since install, supporting 0-7 days

-4. Non-linear event-based optimization
+### Non-linear event-based optimization

-	- This model is a variant of model #1 or #3, where the first X values are used to represent simple day changes, until an important conversion event is happening
+This model is a variant of model #1 or #3, where the first X values are used to represent simple day changes, until an important conversion event is happening.

-	- After first conversion happened, following conversion values will be all event-based
-	- Advertiser can also choose a certain number of days (e.g., first 3 days) they want to track
+After the first conversion happened, following conversion values will be all event-based.
+Advertisers can also choose a certain number of days (e.g., first 3 days) they want to track.

-5. Predicted LTV-based optimization
+### Predicted LTV-based optimization

-	- Existing pLTV modeling can be used to dynamically manage conversions
+- Existing pLTV modeling can be used to dynamically manage conversions.
 - Conversion events can be finetuned at the device level taking into account pLTV, which for mobile games for example can be typically established on the first 1-3 days.
 - Conversion management can then be done at higher resolution given the predicted LTV is established for the device.

 > We expect to continue and update the Supported Models section as new advertiser use cases will arise and new methods will become available